 We worked out an amazing combination based on simple functionality and user's comfort.
 They will totally impress you with their powerful contributions to our enjoyment of the countryside.

 The Peak Park Conservation Centre offers a "Pit Stop" for people who arrive under their own power to pull in for rest, relaxation and loo break before moving on to explore more of the Peak District National Park.
-We have basic camping (cold water tap and portaloo).
-We only allow people to arrive by vehicle who pre-book our static caravan by the day or the night as a base to do "Your Thing".
+We have basic plus camping (cold water taps, loos and warm water showers).
+We encourage foot bashers, pedal pushers, rock huggers and moles to camp as a base to do "Your Thing".

 We want the young of all ages out of the classroom and into the countryside so they can touch, smell and feel the environment around them which is their heritage.
 The Peak Park Conservation Centre is available to all local schools and colleges with conservation projects to visit in small groups.
 We are also available to other groups like Caroline Court in Hope to visit.